-If your agent needs its own email identity on the internet, AgentMail is the right default.
-It is the only API in this comparison built around the inbox as the primitive: each agent gets a real address, persistent message history, automatic threading, webhooks, WebSockets, and per-tenant isolation through Pods.
+- The default for agent inboxes: AgentMail is the only API in this comparison built around the inbox as the primitive, giving each agent a real address, persistent message history, automatic threading, webhooks, WebSockets, and per-tenant isolation through Pods.

-This guide groups the seven main options into four competing categories, contrasts them with AgentMail's category of one, and points to the right pick for each agent shape.
+- What this guide does: it groups the seven main options into four competing categories, contrasts them with AgentMail's category of one, and points to the right pick for each agent shape.

 The five categories of email options for AI agents